Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-different-tailwind-headers.md

 I wanted to spend some time and explore different header layouts.

 I'll leave the end styling up to you.
-These should give you a good idea of how to achieve different variants of headers by using Tailwind CSS.
+These should give you a good idea of achieving different header variants by using Tailwind CSS.

 The ones we'll dive into: